 The information model as the necessary foundation of all digitalisation activities

 As a basic tool in working with internal and external data, Komax turned to Stefan Berner’s information model, which ‘offers the company a wide range of benefits,’ Tobias Rölz confirms in light of the number of applications and shared experiences with colleagues from different departments at Komax.

 ‘Many of the decisions we make today in the area of digitalisation are based on the Group-wide information model.’

 For example, the model was one tool used to create a company-wide context for shared understanding and improved communication both internally and externally.
 After all, it describes all of the elements and their connections in a clear language that can be understood across departments even by those outside of IT, right up to the company’s executive management.
 It offers companies and the individuals acting within them standard terms and structures, encourages mutual understanding across departments and leads to unique interfaces between internal and external systems.

-As Tobias Rölz reports in his article for the CIO Jahrbuch 2020, the model has since become the foundation for many aspects of successful digitisation within the Komax Group, as it allows for a targeted, testable process on the road to becoming an efficiently digitised company: ‘So we’ve been use the information model across divisions in the meantime, and are able to understand and address the needs of our customers and suppliers significantly better today.
-Many of the decisions we make today in the area of digitisation are based on the Group-wide information model.
+As Tobias Rölz reports in his article for the CIO Jahrbuch 2020, the model has since become the foundation for many aspects of successful digitalisation within the Komax Group, as it allows for a targeted, testable process on the road to becoming an efficiently digitised company: ‘So we’ve been use the information model across divisions in the meantime, and are able to understand and address the needs of our customers and suppliers significantly better today.
+Many of the decisions we make today in the area of digitalisation are based on the Group-wide information model.
 This will help us not just maintain our market leadership in the field of automated cable processing, but also further expand it.’